-- Prompt for changelist when checking out, adding, or deleting files: Specifies whether P4V displays the Choose changelist dialog when you open files. - Prompt to get latest revision when checking out files that are out of date: Specifies whether P4V displays a prompt to get the latest revision when you attempt to check out files from an earlier revision. - Prompt when connecting to a new Perforce Sandbox: Specifies whether P4V displays a prompt before you connect to a new Sandbox.
+- Prompt for changelist when checking out, adding, or deleting files: Specifies whether P4V displays the Choose changelist dialog when you open files. - Prompt to get latest revision when checking out files that are out of date: Specifies whether P4V displays a prompt to get the latest revision when you attempt to check out files from an earlier revision. - Update files when modifying workspace mappings: Select one of the following options: - Prompt to update workspace files to have P4V ask for confirmation when modified workspace mappings affect the files in your workspace. - Automatically update workspace to have P4V overwrite workspace files without asking for confirmation. - Never update workspace files to keep workspace files unchanged when you modify workspace mappings. - Prompt for name when creating new workspace: Specifies whether P4V displays the Workspace Name dialog when you create a new workspace.
+By default, this prompt is turned off.